Buying a business in Costa Rica

 Employees of an existing business already know what they need to do.
 While starting a new company with people will not be so easy, even if you speak Spanish.
 This allows you to concentrate on improving the business and avoid many common start-up problems.

 If you are looking for a sound investment, Costa Rica has a lot to offer.
-But you need to do your due diligence and take your precautions.
+But you need to do your due diligence and take precautions.
 There are quite some common pitfalls you can avoid.
 Buying a business in Costa Rica that is already functioning might be the solution for you.

 New or Existing Corporation?